satoru-watanabe-aw/DNNtopology/README.md

 * secondLayerSize
 * outputNeuron
 * class_list

 (0, 1, 2) and (9, 11, 12) are used for (layerNumber, LayerNumber1, layerNumber2) in the MNIST and CIFAR-10 data set, respectively.
+"firstLayerSize", "secondLayerSize", "outputNeuron", and "class_list" must be same as the parameters set in makeModelMNIST.ipynb or makeModelCIFAR10.ipynb.